-Precognitive dreams are dreams that appear to predict the future through a sixth sense; a way of accessing future information that is unrelated to any existing knowledge acquired through normal means.
+Precognitive dreams are dreams that appear to predict the future through a sixth sense.

 We all have intuitive dreams like this.
-They express our innermost hopes and fears based on subconscious information that we may or may not be repressing.
+They express our innermost hopes and fears based on unconscious information that we may or may not be repressing.
 There is nothing paranormal about Mary's dream.

 When the Titanic sunk in 1912, hundreds of people came forward with reports of psychic dreams about the demise of the great ship.
 Amazingly, it was possible to validate at least 19 of them, including one date-stamped letter.

 Does this prove that psychic dreams are real?

 Having dreams that predict the future is all a numbers game: there are 6.5 billion people on this planet (each with free will) and having an average of five dreams per night.